devlinjunker/BestGitExample/README.md

-feature taht wont be complted until 1.0
+feature taht wont be complted until 1.0. some more work done.